msmaiaa/SourcePython-Autoreloader/README.md

-# Sourcepawn auto reloader
+# SourcePython Autoreload

-This is a simple plugin auto-reloader for Sourcepawn
+This is a simple plugin auto-reloader for Sourcepython

 TODO:
 - [ ] Add convar support (time between checks, etc)